abdelmaksou/robocon/README.md

 # robocon
-a bluetooth remote controller to control robots with different customized functions and modes.
+A bluetooth remote controller to control robots with different customized functions and modes.